sedmicha/ipfixcol2/src/plugins/intermediate/filter/README.rst

 IPFIX fields can be identified using their name specified in the IPFIX information elements table or their alias defined in the `aliases.xml` file.
 If the IPFIX name is used and the default iana table is being referred, the `iana:` prefix can be ommited.
 Note that one alias can point to multiple IPFIX information elements.
+The default location of the aliases file is `/etc/libfds/system/aliases.xml`.

 Value mappings